 PERS provides retirement benefits as well as death and disability benefits.
-Qualification for normal retirement is age 60 with five years of service or at least age 55 with age and service equal to 80 or greater.
-A member may retire with the pension reduced actuarially if the member is at least 55 and has at least 10 years of contributory service, or at any age with 30 years of contributory service.
-For all employees hired on or after July 1, 2015, gualification for normal retirement is age 62 with 10 years of service.
-A member hired after July 1, 2015 may retire with the pension reduced actuarially if the member is between ages 60 and 62 with at least ten years of contributory service, between ages 57 and 62 with at least twenty years of contributory services, or between ages 55 and 62 with at least thirty years of contributory service.
+For employees hired prior to July 1, 2015, qualification for normal retirement is age 60 with five years of service or at least age 55 with age and service equal to 80 or greater.
+For all employees hired on or after July 1, 2015, qualification for normal retirement is age 62 with 10 years of service.
 The straight-life annuity retirement benefit is equivalent to 2% of average salary multiplied by years of service.
-Average salary is the average of the highest annual compensation during any period of three consecutive years within the last fifteen years of earnings.
+For employees hired prior to July 1, 2015, average salary is the average of the highest annual compensation during any period of three consecutive years within the last fifteen years of earnings.
 For all employees hired on or after July 1, 2015, average salary is the average of the five consecutive highest annual earnings out of the last fifteen years of earnings.
-Terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
-For all employees hired on or after July 1, 2015, this age increases to 64 with at least ten years of contributory service, or age 63 with at least twenty years of contributory service.
+For employees hired prior to July 1, 2015, terminated members with at least five years of contributory service who do not withdraw their accumulated contributions may elect to receive their retirement annuity beginning at age 62.
+For all employees hired on or after July 1, 2015, this age increases to 64.

-Although contributions are not actuarially determined, actuarial valuations are performed to assist the Legislature in establishing appropriate contribution rates.
-Current funding policy requires contributions, consisting of member contributions of 4.5% of covered payroll for all members hired before July 1, 2015, or member contributions of 6% for all members hired on or after July 1, 2015, and employer contributions of 11.0%, 12.0%, and 13.5% for the years ended June 30, 2018, 2017, and 2016 respectively.
+Contributions as a percentage of payroll for members are established by statutes, subject to legislative limitations and are not actuarially determined.
+Contributions as a percentage of payroll for employers are established by the CPRB.
+Current funding policy requires contributions, consisting of member contributions of 4.5% of covered payroll for all members hired before July 1, 2015, or member contributions of 6% for all members hired on or after July 1, 2015, and employer contributions of 10.0%, 11.0%, and 12.0% for the years ended June 30, 2019, 2018, and 2017 respectively.

-During the years ended June 30, 2018, 2017, and 2016, the Council's contributions to PERS required and made were approximately \$26,387, \$21,726, and \$37,417, respectively.
+During the years ended June 30, 2019, 2018, and 2017, the Council's contributions to PERS required and made were approximately \$32,161, \$26,387, and \$21,726, respectively.